FEMR/femr/CONTRIBUTING.md

 # General workflow information (Git, Pull Requests, branching, etc..):

 ### -Do not commit to the master branch or any of the release branches.
 Each JIRA issue should have its own branch.
 [JIRA](https://teamfemr.atlassian.net) issues have 4 categories.
-To create a working branch before starting on a [JIRA](https://teamfemr.atlassian.net) issue:
+To create a working branch before working on an issue:

 #####1. features:
     git checkout master